codefresh-io/docs.codefresh.io/_docs/installation/gitops/hybrid-gitops-helm-installation.md

 ## Install first GitOps Runtime in account
-To install the first GitOps Runtime in your Codefresh account, If this is the first Helm Runtime install in your Codefresh account, install the Runtime from the Codefresh UI, following our step-by-step Hybrid GitOps Runtime installation procedure
+If this is the first Helm Runtime install in your Codefresh account, install the Runtime from the Codefresh UI, following the step-by-step Hybrid GitOps Runtime installation procedure.

-The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}contains all the arguments you can configure, including optional ones.
+The Codefresh `values.yaml` located [here](https://github.com/codefresh-io/gitops-runtime-helm/blob/main/charts/gitops-runtime/){:target="\_blank"}, contains all the arguments you can configure, including optional ones.

 ### Before you begin
 * Make sure you meet the [minimum requirements](#minimum-system-requirements) for installation